 To purchase copies of “Economic Logic,” “The Making of Modern Economics” or “A Viennese Waltz Down Wall Street,” all at a sizable discount, go to www.skousenbooks.com.

 “Economic Logic” and “The Making of Modern Economics” are only $35 each.
 “A Viennese Waltz Down Wall Street” is $20.
 I autograph all copies and mail them at no extra charge if mailed inside the United States.
-The total for all three books is $90.
+Total for all three books: $90.

 All three make great gifts to students to inoculate them from the socialist indoctrination in our colleges and universities.

 Update on FreedomFest

 My wife Jo Ann and daughter Hayley join me at Mount Rushmore, the site of this year’s FreedomFest.

 The mayor of Rapid City, South Dakota, rolled out the red carpet for our staff last week during our site visit to the host city for this year’s FreedomFest.
 The city has dramatically increased our hotel room block.
 (More than 2,100 people have signed up so far.)
 It felt great to be in a state and a city that respects our liberties.